What Sets UM-Flint's Program Apart?

 The primary goal of the MA in Inclusive Education is to move proven research methods into practicing educators’ classrooms to create a truly inclusive environment.
 Educators will learn how to adapt and apply best practices to their unique classrooms so that all students are valued and have access to meaningful participation in both the academic and social domains of education.
 Through interactive online methods, each course will employ practices to be used in the classroom.

 One of the most valuable benefits of the MA in Inclusive Education is the collaborative coaching provided by instructors.
 Our professors don’t simply lecture about theories and research, expecting you to self-administer.
-They are there to guide implementation, celebrate in your successes, and help mend classroom disappointments.
-The faculty at UM-Flint are passionate about making noticeable improvements in your classroom.
+The program's faculty are there to guide implementation, celebrate in your successes, and support you in navigating challenging situations in your classroom.

-The core curriculum can give students the essential skills administrators covet when hiring new teachers or looking for improvements within their school districts.
-The program covers topics such as: academic, social, and behavioral characteristics of students with exceptionalities; how to screen and identify students with social and behavioral difficulties; and how to implement research based academic, social, and behavioral interventions with fidelity.
+The core curriculum gives students the essential skills administrators covet when hiring new teachers and looking to improve inclusivity within their school districts.
+The program covers characteristics of students with exceptionalities; how to identify students with social and behavioral difficulties; and implement research-based academic, social, and behavioral interventions; how to meet the needs of students in poverty and culturally diverse students in the inclusive classroom; how to implement technology and Universal Design for Learning; and best practices for collaborating with families and in interdisciplinary teams.

 IMPROVED LEARNING FOR ALL

-While the strategies studied in this program will help students with exceptionalities, the skills learned will be applicable to all students in your classroom.
+While the strategies studied in this program will help educators create a more inclusive environment for students with exceptionalities, the skills learned will be applicable to all students in your classroom.
 Undoubtedly, your overall classroom practice will be improved as part of successful inclusive practices.

 ONE-OF-A-KIND PROGRAM - 100% online